4: The Landscape of Thought

 There are edges to our understanding - hard boundaries where our mental models simply cannot go.
 A person who has never experienced color cannot truly navigate concepts related to “red” or “blue.”
 Someone without mathematical training hits a cliff edge when encountering differential equations.
 These aren’t just gaps in knowledge; they’re fundamental limits on which territories we can access unless there is a path for us to climb the cliff.

-Our attention remains finite.
+A key differentiating factor for the differences in our individual brains is that our attention remains finite.
 We can only explore a tiny sliver of what’s possible in this vast landscape.
-The terrain itself pushes back, constraining our exploration.
+A lifetime of exposure and interest constrains our exploration.

 The Collective Landscape